Alex-AK/lambda-notes/S7-intermediate-react/react-lifecycles.md

 - the components moment of birth
 - often used for API calls to bring data in from server or database
+  - initialize state data
 - once component mounts, code runs (ie API call)

+- constructor function is called and state data is initialized
+- can receive props and place them on component state
+- render is then invoked and JSX elements are transformed into DOM elements
+- after render is called, componentDidMount will be invoked

 ```
   componentDidMount() {